What Does Google Mean by ‘Helpful Content’?

 Conclusion

-Google wants your content to be helpful to potential customers and consumers, so it will push your website up the search rankings when you achieve this.
-In order to create such content, consider your audience first of all: who are they, what are their pain points, what questions are they asking, what is the key information they need?
-Answering these will help you create informative and useful content that will encourage sales and boost SEO.
+In order to create useful content, consider your audience first of all: who are they, what are their pain points, what questions are they asking, what is the key information they need?
+Then provide the relevant information in a format that suits the subject and audience, and that is backed up by expertise and experience.

 Share this post